kaiser-rpg/KaiserRPG.github.io/pages/rule/damage/damage.md

 For any human, the head and heart are vulnerable points – although animals and supernatural creatures may not follow that pattern.
 Some entities, in fact, don’t even have such weak points; hitting them for half their remaining LP is the only way to cause them a Critical.

 {% include example.html content="With 160 LP and in perfect health, Klaus needs to lose 80 LP from a single hit to cause a Critical and make a PhR Check.
 But an attack directed at his head only needs to cause 16 points before he is forced to make such a check because his head is a vulnerable point."%}

-## Damage Resistance [Todo: Move to different section]
-Very large animals and some supernatural creatures use a special means of defense called Damage Resistance.
-Rather than using either the Block or Dodge Skills to protect themselves, these creatures depend on their enormous capacity to absorb physical damage.
-For that reason, a number of slightly different rules are used for them in combat.

-First, these creatures do not lose AP when they suffer damage.
-However, they are unable to take advantage of a Counter, and therefore must wait until it is their turn to act during the round.

-They also do not possess any defensive capacity except their own absorption and armor.
-Their roll is always considered to be zero and they are unable to increase their Block or Dodge Skill.
-If a being with Damage Resistance is attacked by surprise, its Absorption is halved.

-Beings with Damage Resistance can also utilize supernatural barriers – if they have the ability to create such defenses.
-However, they use them with a -8 to their Defensive Roll, and if the shield’s defense is overcome, the creatures loses an AP.
-If they are covered by another creatures barrier, the Defensive Roll suffers a -8 penalty.

-Criticals also work in a special way against creatures with Damage Resistance.
-Although they must lose half their Life Points with a single attack to suffer a Critical, the GM should automatically reduce the level of the Critical by half, even without reaching 20.

-If a creature with Damage Resistance receives an area attack that covers at least half its body, it receives double the damage.
-Although area attacks are most often produced by supernatural means (fireballs, cones of destruction, etc.), the damage from a weapon with a sweeping attack sufficiently large enough to cover half the creature’s body is also doubled.